SciRooPlot/SciRooPlot/docs/README.md

   plot[1].AddData("mytree", "input").Scatter("x", "y").Entries(100); // select only first 100 entries
   plot[1].AddData("mytree", "input").Scatter("x", "y").Entries(800, 1200); // select only entries 800 to 1200

-  // you may want to define som variables and use them in the expressions and filters plot[1].AddData("mytree", "input").Scatter("r", "z").Define("r", "sqrt(x*x + y*y)").Filter("r*y<10"); // defnine variable r and use it as point x value but only consider data with r*y<10
+  // you may want to define some variables and use them in the expressions and filters plot[1].AddData("mytree", "input").Scatter("r", "z").Define("r", "sqrt(x*x + y*y)").Filter("r*y<10"); // defnine variable r and use it as point x value but only consider data with r*y<10

   // in case the input data comes from a text file called 'myData.csv' with columns 'a' and 'b', it is accessed as follows: